Linfen: Name

+Linfen is named for the Fen River.
+Its former names include Jin, Jinzhou (晋州), and Pingyang (平阳).
+Linfen was called Pingyang in ancient times and was said to be the ancient capital of Yao in the Tang Dynasty.
+It belonged to Han in the Spring and Autumn Period, and the Qin and Han Dynasties were Hedong prefectures.
+In the third year of Jin Yongjia, Liu Yuan established his capital here.

 History

-Chinese archeologists have claimed that legendary ruler Yao's capital was located in Linfen, a confirmation of local legend responsible for the name of the city's Yaodu District.
-So, Linfen city is the earliest capital of China.
+Chinese archeologists and archaeogeneticists have argued that legendary ruler Yao's capital was located in Linfen, a confirmation of local legend responsible for the name of the city's Yaodu District.
+In that sense, Linfen city is the earliest capital of China.

 The area was the center of the marchland and duchy of Jin, named for the Jin River (晋水).
 The duchy collapsed in the 4th century BC but gave its name to a Chinese princely title used as the dynastic name of the Sima clan.
 Jin Prefecture was centered on the town, which took its name as Jin and Jinzhou.
 Later, it was renamed Pingyang Commandery, which was also adapted as the name for its chief town.
 The Xiongnu emperor of Former Zhao Liu Cong made Pingyang his residence in the fourth century.
 "He kept court at Pingyang in [Shanxi] and ruled over central and southern [Shanxi], over [Shaanxi] (except for the Han basin), northern [Henan] (except for Kaifeng), southern [Hebei], and northern [Shandong]."
 In the 10th century, the city's walls were considered "fortified beyond approach".

 In the 1980s, Linfen was nicknamed "The Modern Fruit and Flower Town".